Tech-at-DU/d3-tutorial/06-challenges/readme.md

 ![challenge-1](images/challenge-1.png)

-To do this you can can create new text elements.
+To do this you can create new text elements.
 So far your code is roughly like this:

 ```JS
 // Creates the SVG node